-Family pays tribute to ‘angel’ who died in Bournemouth beach tragedy – latest news
+‘Hero’ teenagers risked lives to save drowning man on Bournemouth beach – latest

-Bournemouth beach tragedy – latest: Family and friends pay tribute to ‘angel’ who died in pier tragedy
+Bournemouth beach tragedy – latest: ‘Hero’ teenagers risked lives to save drowning man

 Ten were pulled from the sea on Wednesday afternoon but two lost their lives